quantity-digital/commerce-quickpay/README.md

 ## Notice

-In order to delete payments, the API user in has to have the required permissions.
+In order to delete payments, the API user in Quickpay has to have the required permissions.

 ## Roadmap

-* Autocapture on authorize (Purchase)
+- Autocapture on authorize (Purchase)
-* Capture on status change
+- Capture on status change
-* Translate to aditional languages
+- Translate to aditional languages
-* On manual order, send paymentlink to customer
+- On manual order, send paymentlink to customer
-* Subscriptions